-Milden Hall farm offers two large and completely separate self-catering options and separate, homely bed and breakfast accommodation in the Hall farmhouse as an overflow to either of the self-catering options.
+Milden Hall farm offers two large and completely separate self-catering options and separate bed-only accommodation in the Hall farmhouse as an overflow to either of the self-catering options.
 Our huge Tudor barn can be used for large group, unusual self-catering, or an occasional small and peaceful summer celebration or a multitude of other things in the big barn space.
-Further down the farm track, completely separate and newly kitted out in 2017, the Old Brooder Bunkhouse, which offers simple but very comfortable self-catering accommodation for those on a more modest budget.
+Further down the farm track, completely separate and newly kitted out in 2017, is the Old Brooder Bunkhouse, which offers simple but very comfortable self-catering accommodation for smaller groups or those on a more modest budget.

 Milden Hall, the Tudor barn and the Old Brooder bunkhouse are situated down a quiet farm drive, but within a few miles of historic Lavenham and Long Melford.
-It is peacefully surrounded by our working farm with ancient wildflower meadows and beautiful barns, walled garden, hedged countryside and historic landscape.
+All properties are peacefully surrounded by our working farm with much loved ancient wildflower meadows and beautiful barns, walled garden, hedged countryside and historic landscape.

 Friends, families, school children, musicians, cyclists, walkers, wildlife enthusiasts or would-be re-enactors can get together in spacious, beautiful, ancient and unspoiled surroundings and amidst our sensitively farmed landscape.
 At Milden you can walk, run, hug trees, pond dip, read, lie about, write, draw, paint, sing, eat and be merry in 21st century style – and if you’d like to, dip one foot into the 16th century.
 We have full bookshelves, maps and local information; healthy, energetic and environmentally friendly things to do; and a family self-guided pack of 20 fun farm activities.
 Guests can go slow ... use our 40+ bikes, play tennis, delve in the dressing up box, check out our ideas for indoor and outdoor activities at Milden and beyond.... or just enjoy the peace of the place.
 We have curriculum-linked programmes for schools.